TradeTrust/documentation/docs/document-creator/config-file.md

 node -r fs -e 'console.log(JSON.stringify(JSON.stringify(JSON.parse(fs.readFileSync("./wallet.json", "utf-8")))));'
 ```

-The wallet string should be displayed on your terminal and you can enter it into the `"wallet"` field in the [config file](#configuration-file).
+The wallet string should be displayed on your terminal and you can enter it into the `"encryptedJson"` field in the [config file](#encrypted-json-wallet).

 If you have an existing Metamask account but don't want to use the Open Attestation Cli, you can still get your wallet string doing this: